SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 ## Advanced settings

-Usage of the ASP.NET Options pattern by Steeltoe Connectors enables configuring them using custom code.
+Using the ASP.NET Options pattern by Steeltoe Connectors allows you to configure them using custom code.

 For example, the code below adds the application name to the MongoDB connection URL at runtime: